Hybrid checkout-free supermarket in the center of Germany’s capital

 Besides being twice the size of the Cologne store at around 400 square meters, the Berlin location will feature weighted items for the first time – customers will no longer have to buy per unit, and they will enjoy purchasing their fruits and vegetables by weight.
 Buying produce by weight is an exciting addition to REWE’s offerings for their Pick&Go customers, as this is the preferred method of purchase for the standard German shopper.

 The Berlin store’s size and extensive offerings provide a true supermarket experience.
 To provide Pick&Go customers with the full REWE experience, Trigo and REWE worked closely together to support, for the first time, promotional baskets, bulk items, such as beer crates, and non-food products, such as pans, kitchen utensils, and toothbrushes.
 While the Cologne store had the on-the-go, convenience shopper in mind, the Berlin store has the weekly shopper in mind, with a larger basket size, more time to choose deals of the week, and the need to buy in bulk.

-Germany is known for its eco-conscious policies and citizens, championing renewable energy and a strong recycling program.
+In the REWE Berlin store, the Pick&Go shopping experience will also support recycling deposit machines for the first time.
 “It is particularly exciting that this REWE store will support a bottle recycling machine because recycling culture is so ingrained in German society,” says Heli Netanel, product team lead at Trigo.
 “Through the close collaboration between Trigo and REWE, we developed a solution tailored to the hybrid model so that the system would be able to differentiate between traditional and Pick&Go shoppers.
 For Pick&Go customers, the process is as seamless as the rest of the shopping experience, with the credit going directly into the virtual shopping basket.”